sonic-net/SONiC/doc/pbh/pbh-design.md

 PBH table objects are stored under `PBH_TABLE:*` keys in Config DB.
 On `PBH_TABLE` update,
 method `PbhOrch::doPbhTableTask()` will be called to process the change.
 On table create, `PbhOrch` will verify if the table already exists.
 Creating the table which is already
-exists will be treated as an error.
+exists will be treated as an update.
 Regular table add/remove will update the internal class structures
 and appropriate SAI objects will be created/deleted.

 PBH rule objects are stored under `PBH_RULE:*` keys in Config DB.
 On `PBH_RULE` update,
 method `PbhOrch::doPbhRuleTask()` will be called to process the change.
 On rule create, `PbhOrch` will verify if the rule already exists.
 Creating the rule which is already
-exists will be treated as an error.
+exists will be treated as an update.
 Regular rule add/remove will update the internal class structures
 and appropriate SAI objects will be created/deleted.

 PBH hash objects are stored under `PBH_HASH:*` keys in Config DB.
 On `PBH_HASH` update,
 method `PbhOrch::doPbhHashTask()` will be called to process the change.
 On hash create, `PbhOrch` will verify if the hash already exists.
 Creating the hash which is already
-exists will be treated as an error.
+exists will be treated as an update.
 Regular hash add/remove will update the internal class structures
 and appropriate SAI objects will be created or deleted.

 **Skeleton code:**